You’re viewing a live Unfurl demo — no account needed. Sign up free to make your own →

 Tip 5 · Use the Best Model You Can

-Claude Code offers three models with different cost-performance tradeoffs:
+Claude Code offers three models with a clear trade-off between power and cost:

-• Opus — most powerful, most expensive; fewest mistakes
+• Opus — most capable, most expensive; fewest mistakes per task

-• Sonnet — solid middle ground between intelligence and cost
+• Sonnet — strong middle ground between intelligence and cost

-• Haiku — fastest and cheapest, best for lightweight tasks
+• Haiku — fastest and cheapest; best for lightweight or repetitive tasks

-AI with Avthar's default is Opus.
-Even though it's slower, it makes fewer errors, so you spend less time debugging and steering — which means you actually move faster overall.
-If rate limits are a concern, use Sonnet as your everyday driver and "save Opus for the most complex or important tasks."
+The recommendation is to default to Opus whenever possible.
+Even though it's slower, it makes fewer errors — meaning less time spent debugging and steering, so you move faster overall.
+If you're worried about rate limits, use Sonnet as your everyday default and reserve Opus for "the most complex or important tasks."

 Tip 6 · Get a Max Plan If You're Serious